manula2004/exp-teacher/README.md

 # Teacher Class Overview

-A production-quality Flutter application designed for teachers to view and manage their class schedules and student performance.
+A Flutter application designed for teachers to view and manage their class schedules and student performance.

 ## 🚀 Setup Instructions